matn7/Google-Platform-Notes/flashcard/Microservices.md

 - Limited agility.
 - Single code base and difficult to maintain.
 - Not Fault tolerance.
-- Tiny update and feature development always need a fill deployment.
+- Tiny update and feature development always need a full deployment.

 We have various forms of Monolithic with the names like Single-Process Monolith, Modular Monolith, Distributed Monolith.